Talking with Hotel Magazine, it’s clear that Richard Dalman cares about designing hotels.

 A hotel Dalman is particularly proud of working on is Te Waonui Forest Retreat in Franz Josef – a 100 room five-star environmentally sustainable hotel built in the rainforest, which won the 2016 International Property Award for Best Asia Pacific Hotel Architecture.

-By the time of publication, they will have just finished working on the Four Points by Sheraton, where Dalman Architects converted a 20-storey building into a 255-hotel including adding two levels on top.
+By the time of publication, they will have just finished working on the Four Points by Sheraton, where Dalman Architects converted a 20-storey building into a 255-room-hotel including adding two levels on top.

 Regarding interiors, some of the projects that have stood out are the Diamond Bar at Christchurch casino, Dalman Architects’ work on the George Hotel, and also the Aria Park Retirement Hotel, where the brief required them to create the feel of a five-star resort within the apartments.